cybermaus/camplayer/README.md

  ![Camplayer 2x2 grid](./screenshots/camplayer_nolink.png)

 NOTE: This is my fork.
-The "my_player" branch has all my changes as I run them, regardless if they are accepted into the the original fork.
+The "my_version" branch has all my changes as I run them, regardless if they are accepted into the the original fork.
 The master branch remains a copy to track said original.
-Install instructions below have been updated to install this "my_player" branch.
+Install instructions below have been updated to install this "my_version" branch.

 ## Website
 [https://www.rpi-camplayer.com/](https://www.rpi-camplayer.com/)